Call for Postdoctoral Fellows

 Vibrant, Bustling, Vital, Out of the box, Underscores, Dive into, Reverberate, Delve, Hustle and bustle, Foster, Labyrinthine, Moist, Remnant, Nestled, Game changer, Symphony, Gossamer, Enigma, A testament to, Indelible, Meticulous, Meticulously, Navigating, Complexities, Realm, Understanding, Shall, Tailored, Underpins, Everchanging, Ever-evolving, Not only, Embark, Designed to enhance, It is advisable, Daunting, When it comes to, In the realm of, Amongst, Unlock the secrets, Unveil the secrets, Diving, Unleash, Harness, Tapestry, In summary, Take a dive into, Analogies to being a conductor or to music, Metropolis, Unless, Arguably, Ultimately, To put it simply, Promptly, In today's digital era, Subsequently, Leverage.

-Previously I also used this prompt for working with LaTeX codes, but not I simply use texGPT in overleaf for quick drafting.
+2) Previously I also used this prompt for working with LaTeX codes, but now I simply use texGPT in overleaf for quick drafting.

 Start every sentence on a new line.
 Add line breaks after every 60 characters to make the text easier to read, but do not add these breaks within commented text.
 Preserve all original comments exactly as written, and do not delete anything unless explicitly instructed.
 Use British English and simple language, avoiding words that non-native speakers may not understand.
 Avoid typical ChatGPT phrases like "leveraging" or any overuse of sophisticated words, adjectives, or jargon.
 Do not use gerunds or adjectives excessively.
 Maintain the accuracy of content and avoid changes to technical terms.